 - Submit the necessary applications

 In addition, some students may qualify for scholarships or private financial aid.
 Remember that students who do not have a Social Security number should not complete a FAFSA help form.
 Only DACA beneficiaries with a Social Security number must complete the FAFSA form.
-Please check with college counselors and schools to make sure the form is necessary or not.
+Please check with college counselors and schools to ensure the form is necessary.

 Who can apply for in-state tuition rates (lower) payments?

-Documented students, who are U.S. citizens and permanent residents, are eligible for in-state tuition rates.
+Documented students, U.S. citizens, and permanent residents are eligible for in-state tuition rates.
 This applies regardless of your parents’ immigration status for students with a social security number.
-To qualify parents, they must have a tax return or report income information manually on the FAFSA form.
+To qualify parents, they must manually have a tax return or report income information on the FAFSA form.

 Planning and Applying for College

-School counselors are great in-school supports to discuss available resources and options.
+School counselors are great in-school supports for discussing available resources and options.
 While in high school, students should consider taking Advanced Placement (AP) courses during the last two years of high school.
 This is a great way to reduce postsecondary education tuition because Advanced Placement courses provide college credits in high school.

-Early planning and research will help figure out which schools welcome undocumented students and offer in-state tuition rates.
+Early planning and research will help determine which schools welcome undocumented students and offer in-state tuition rates.
 Early planning is an essential piece of the college planning puzzle.
-This is because out of state tuition rates tend to cost twice as much.
-You may also want to look for colleges that have organizations or groups that support and guide undocumented youths.
+This is because out-of-state tuition rates tend to cost twice as much.
+You may also want to look for colleges with organizations or groups supporting and guiding undocumented youths.

 It is great to share that there are options for undocumented students to attend college.
 Fortunately, various universities and states provide access to college and welcome undocumented students.
 Students must begin their search early to find colleges and universities that are friendly to undocumented students.
-Click this link to see a list of colleges and universities that welcome undocumented students.
+Click this link for a list of colleges and universities welcoming undocumented students.